leemeichin/k8s-guide/internet-exposure/setting-up-ingress-nginx.md

 In practical terms, you'll get a new load balancer on the cloud side, and everything you expose to the internet on Kubernetes will go through Nginx.

 !!!info :loudspeaker: Get a domain name!
 It will be difficult--if not impossible--to continue with this chapter if you don't have a domain name.
-If you're already working with Hetzner Cloud then you can register a domain [directly through them](https://www.hetzner.com/domainregistration) but it may not be the cheapest option.
-[CloudFlare](https://www.cloudflare.com) are a great alternative if you are more conscious of price.
+[CloudFlare](https://www.cloudflare.com) is a great choice and they sell domains at cost, which means they don't add more to the price to make a profit.
 !!!

 ## Requirements